CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Abstract

 \section{Abstract}

-We present CrochetBench, a benchmark for evaluating the ability of multimodal large language models to perform fine-grained, low-level procedural reasoning in the domain of crochet.
-Unlike prior benchmarks that focus on high-level description or visual question answering, CrochetBench shifts the emphasis from \emph{describing} to \emph{doing}: models are required to recognize stitches, select structurally appropriate instructions, and generate compilable crochet procedures.
+While multimodal large language models can describe visual content, their ability to generate executable procedures remains underexplored.
+CrochetBench presented in this paper evaluates this shift from \emph{describing} to \emph{doing} through fine-grained procedural reasoning in crochet: models must recognize stitches, select structurally appropriate instructions, and generate compilable procedures.
 We adopt the \emph{CrochetPARADE DSL} as our intermediate representation, enabling structural validation and functional evaluation via execution.
 The benchmark covers tasks including stitch classification, instruction grounding, and both natural language and image-to-DSL translation.
-Across all tasks, performance sharply declines as the evaluation shifts from surface-level similarity to executable correctness, exposing limitations in long-range symbolic reasoning and 3D-aware procedural synthesis.
-CrochetBench offers a new lens for assessing procedural competence in multimodal models and highlights the gap between surface-level understanding and executable precision in real-world creative domains.
+Across all tasks, performance sharply decreases as the evaluation shifts from surface-level similarity to executable correctness, revealing limitations in long-range symbolic reasoning and 3D-aware procedural synthesis.
+Our proposed CrochetBench offers a new lens for assessing procedural competence in multimodal models and highlights the gap between surface-level understanding and executable precision in real-world creative domains.
 Code is available at \url{https://github.com/Peiyu-Georgia-Li/crochetBench}.